Courtesy of Marcio Pimenta

 The existential risk of our century, and we are running out of time.

-Slowed down by politics and greed, our leaders and institutions make little progress in saving the planet.
 Our own heedless lifestyles contribute to the degradation of our land, oceans, and atmosphere.